-The Error budget burn rate measures how fast the error budget is being consumed.
-Burn rate comes down to the following mathematical operation:
+The burn rate measures how fast the error budget is being consumed.
+It is calculated via the following mathematical operation:

 The result of this operation is a real number:

 The Service Health Dashboard displays information on the health of your services based on the error budgets for their defined SLOs.
-The following are the definitions of displayed statuses:
+The following are the definitions of the possible statuses:

-- Healthy: All SLOs in this Service have more than 20% of the error budget still available.
+Healthy: All SLOs in this service have more than 20% of their error budget remaining.

-- At risk: All SLOs in this Service still have a remaining error budget, and at least one SLO for this Service has less than 20% of the error budget left.
+At Risk: All SLOs in this service still have some remaining error budget, but at least one has less than 20% of its error budget left.

-- Exhausted: At least one of the SLOs in this Service has burnt its error budget in the current time window, and at least one SLO for this Service has less than 20% of the error budget left.
+Exhausted: At least one of the SLOs in this service has already burned its error budget for the current time window, and at least one SLO has less than 20% of its error budget left.

-- No Data: There is no data available for the Service’s SLOs, or the error budget hasn’t been calculated yet.
+No Data: There is no data available for the service’s SLOs, or their error budgets haven’t been calculated yet.

-Labels are key-value pairs that can be attached to SLOs, Services, and Alert Policies in the Nobl9 platform.
-Labels allow users to define attributes of resources and use them to filter and group SLOs across Services in the SLO Grid view and Reports.
+Labels are key-value pairs that can be attached to SLOs, services, and alert policies in the Nobl9 platform.
+They allow users to define attributes of resources and use them to filter and group SLOs across services in the SLO grid view and reports.
 Each label must be unique for a given SLO, but many SLOs can carry the same label.

 A metric is a formula that uses measurements to determine how well the system performs in a specific situation.
-SLI Metrics in Nobl9 is any two-dimensional sets of data, where changes of a certain value are distributed over time.
+SLI metrics in Nobl9 are any two-dimensional sets of data where changes in a certain value are distributed over time.
 Nobl9 supports two types of metrics: Ratio Metrics and Threshold Metrics (see below).

 Objectives are the thresholds for your SLOs.
 Nobl9 users can use objectives to define the tolerance levels for their metrics.

 One of the two available error budget calculation methods.
-With the Occurrences method, we count good attempts against the count of all attempts made.
+With the Occurrences method, we count the number of good attempts out of all attempts made.
 This method is well suited to measuring recent user experience, and since there are fewer total attempts during low-traffic periods, it automatically adjusts to lower traffic volumes.
-Also see Time Slices.
+See also Time Slices.

 Organization-level roles enable access across the Nobl9 platform.
 Depending on the desired access rights, users can be assigned the Organization Admin, User, or Viewer role: